joseriosdev/first-react-project/README.md

 2. Add a script on your package.json with `"server": "json-server --watch db.json --port 5005"`
 3. Then run the recently created script `npm run server`
 4. Now you can use rest methods with the server

+## Creating the Github Page

+1. Push your app
+2. Run `npm i gh-pages`
+3. Add on package.json and above "dependencies" this `"homepage": "http://githubusername.githu.io/repository-name",`
+4. Add the script: `"predeploy": "npm run build"`
+5. Add another script: `"deploy": "gh-pages -d build"`
+6. Run `npm run deploy`
+7. Now on the settings of your github repo you can see that pages is now available

 # React Terminology
 ### _In 'simple' words_